 Use Modern Accessories

 Hardware and accessories are critical to a bathroom design.
-Gray bathrooms such as the ones we have been looking at are on the modern side and selecting modern accessories will really help make the bathroom consistent.
-You want to think about the metal finishes you will use in your bathroom.
+Gray bathrooms like the ones we have been looking at are on the modern side, and selecting modern accessories will help make the bathroom consistent.
+But the good thing about gray is just about any metal will go with it.
+You want to consider the metal finishes you will use in your bathroom.
 I strongly suggest using one type of metal for the entire bathroom.
-But the good thing about gray is, just about any metal will go with it.

-Here we have a bathroom with a modern sliding shower door and frosted glass.
+We have a bathroom with a modern sliding shower door and frosted glass.
 The metal for this bathroom is all polished chrome for the door track, shower heads, faucet, and toilet paper holder.
 Using one metal gives consistency to the design.
-I always say good design is deliberate, so make deliberate decisions.
+I always say good design is deliberate, so make intentional decisions.

 Gray Porcelain Tile Shower (Brooklyn, New York)